LearnFL/proj-embedded-saw-bumping/README.md

 Because my project required an airtight container, I added a temperature sensor TMP36 and a thermal fuse.
 The formula in the code calculates the temperature in Celsius.
 If the temperature is 50 degrees or over a red LED will turn on.
 The screen displays current temperature, On/Off time interval in minutes and Shows whether cycling is On or Off.

+You can find a hoock up diagram in the Diagram folder.
+The pdf version of the diagram has notations that show which part of the circuit does what.